15 Books and Stories about Immigration

 The Last Story of Mina Lee by Nancy Jooyoun Kim

 The story of Mina Lee and her daughter, Margot, reflex the Korean immigrant experience and closely examines how the child of an immigrant can assimilate more easily into American culture.
-Part mystery, part exploration of the mother-daughter relationship, you’ll get a clear picture of the struggles migrants face once they make it to America.
+Part mystery, part exploration of the mother-daughter relationship, you’ll get a clear picture of the struggles migrants face once they make it to America

 Covering drug addiction, immigration, racism, and more, this story is as entertaining as it is stimulating.
 Its discussion of drug addiction’s impact on the larger family unit was reminiscent of Long Bright River.
-I also kept having to remind myself that it was a fictional story and not a memoir because the emotion and knowledge expressed in the book were so believable.

 The Girl in White Gloves by Kerri Maher